Russian battlecruiser Pyotr Velikiy: 2017–2019

-2019
+In September 2017 Pyotr Veliky and as many as fifty other ships from the Northern Fleet took part in a naval exercise north of the Kola Peninsula, near Norway, as part of the larger Zapad 2017 war games between Russia and Belarus.

 On 6 April 2019, the ship entered Barents Sea with cruiser Marshal Ustinov and several nuclear submarines.

-On 10 October 2019, she went into Barents Sea with some 15 other warships, submarines, and auxiliary ships to conduct large-scale drills.
+On 10 October, she went into Barents Sea with some 15 other warships, submarines, and auxiliary ships to conduct large-scale drills.

-2020
+2020s

 On 29 May 2020, she went to Barents Sea for exercise.
 On 11 July, Pyotr Veliky along with cruiser Marshal Ustinov held an exercise in the Barents Sea, both shooting Granit and Vulkan missiles, respectively.

-2021

 On 24 May 2021 Pyotr Veliky went to sea along with some 10 other warships, including Marshal Ustinov.
 On 7 June, Pyotr Veliky was still reported at sea, taking part in a 20-ship strong exercise.
 On 1 July 2021, she went to sea again.
 On 15 September, the cruiser conducted an exercise in the Barents Sea along with the cruiser Marshal Ustinov, both shooting Granit and Vulkan missiles, respectively.

-2022

-On 29 January, the cruiser conducted an air defence drill, without leaving the port.
+On 29 January 2022, the cruiser conducted an air defence drill, without leaving the port.
 On 15 February, Pyotr Veliky, frigate Admiral Gorshkov, diesel and nuclear submarines started an exercise in the Barents Sea.

-Between 15 and 17 March 2022, she and destroyer Severomorsk held an exercise between Norway and Iceland, during the large-scale NATO naval exercise.

-On 18 April 2022, Pyotr Veliky was at sea again, conducting an artillery exercise in the Barents Sea.
+Between 15 and 17 March, she and destroyer Severomorsk held an exercise between Norway and Iceland, during the large-scale NATO naval exercise.
+On 18 April, Pyotr Veliky was at sea again, conducting an artillery exercise in the Barents Sea.
 In June, the sailors started preparation for the Navy day parade in July.

-Between 17 and 26 August 2022, Pyotr Veliky was at sea during a large-scale exercise and shot a Granit missile on 24 August.
+Between 17 and 26 August, Pyotr Veliky was at sea during a large-scale exercise and shot a Granit missile on 24 August.
 She was accompanied by destroyer Admiral Ushakov and an unknown number of submarines.
 At the same time, in the eastern part of the Barents Sea, destroyer Admiral Levchenko, LST Aleksandr Otrakovsky and tanker Sergey Osipov were active and embarked on a voyage eastwards along the Northern Sea Route.
 During the exercise, destroyer Severomorsk and LST Ivan Gren also passed through the Barents Sea on a way from the main naval parade in St. Petersburg to Severomorsk.

-On 27 October 2022, she was underway in the Barents Sea.
+On 27 October, she was underway in the Barents Sea.
 The cruiser went to sea again on 1 November.

+Since the fall of 2022 Pyotr Velikiy has been laid-up in Severodvinsk.
+On 20 April 2023, it was reported that Pyotr Veliky may be withdrawn from service once her sister ship Admiral Nakhimov returns to service.
+This decision is allegedly being considered due to the high cost of modernisation.
+However, it was also reported that no decision had been made to withdraw the vessel from service.